deividcaikin/endofmodulereadme/README.md

 -----

 ## User Processing
+Run SECTION 5 code to build class MFA.

 The UserProccessing class handles user registration and login processes, including password validation, email validation, and MFA verification.

 -----

+## TESTING
+SECTION 9 is responsible for running tests.
+Running that section will provide details if tests have passed.
 ## Test SQL Connectivity

 ### Class: TestSQLConnection